 Funded by Kinnect under contract with the Ohio Department of Job and Family Services (ODJFS), we are taking a participatory and developmental approach to helping Ohio prepare a new intervention for rigorous evaluation.
 Evaluation activities are being conducted in close partnership with an implementation team and statewide advisory team.
 Major deliverables include an evaluability assessment, community mapping, usability assessment, implementation evaluation, and a continuous quality improvement (CQI) infrastructure using human-centered design principles.
 We have also developed a rigorous outcome evaluation using a Type 1 hybrid effectiveness-implementation cluster randomized controlled trial to examine community, child, and family outcomes.

 Evaluating Kinnect to Family Ohio

-Funded by Kinnect under contract with ODJFS, we are partnering with the state implementation team to develop a robust fidelity monitoring system and conduct an evaluation of implementation and outcomes across 18 counties to explore the impact of the 30 Days to Family® program on placement with kin, placement stability, and permanency.
+Funded by Kinnect under contract with ODJFS, we are partnering with the state implementation team to develop a robust fidelity monitoring system and conduct an evaluation of implementation and outcomes across 18 counties to explore the impact of the Kinnect to Family program on placement with kin, placement stability, and permanency.
 Kinnect to Family, formerly known as 30 Days to Family Ohio, is a specialized, intense, family search and engagement program that uses diligent search strategies to identify a vast array of connections for children and families encountering child welfare.
-In partnership with ODJFS and Kinnect, we have integrated child welfare administrative data with program data to analyze outcomes, and we are assisting with the development of a database to more efficiently and accurately collect program data.
-Ohio is one of several states replicating the 30 Days to Family® model initially developed by the Foster and Adoptive Care Coalition.
+In partnership with ODJFS and Kinnect, we have integrated child welfare administrative data with program data to analyze outcomes, and we have assisted with the development of a database to more efficiently and accurately collect program data.